SUSSdeveloper/SUSSprg/usageGuide/README.md

 ### Usage Example
 1. By default, SUSS is disabled.
-To enable it, you must change the value of the suss module parameter from 0 to 1.
+To enable it, you must change the value of the suss module parameter from 0 to 1, and set the TCP congestion control algorithm to Cubic.

 <pre>
    cat  /sys/module/tcp_cubic/parameters/suss
    echo 1 | sudo tee /sys/module/tcp_cubic/parameters/suss
+   sudo sysctl net.ipv4.tcp_congestion_control=cubic
 </pre>

 2. To prevent previous logs from interfering with the current test, clear the contents of `/var/log/kern.log`: